Ensuring Correct this Reference in React Event Handlers (JavaScript, React.js, ES6)

 Explanation:

-, you can access component properties likethis.props.name
+• Inside handleClick, you can access component properties like this.props.name using this.

 class MyComponent extends React.Component {